ashutoshmjain/gita/src/mathuraChap13.md

 Question was valid.
 Maharishi understood the spirit - `Maharaaj` if I write this as something that I think, than it would purely be my point of view.
 How might one be certain that what he thought was right?
 Only TRUTH — that really happened in physical reality —  is something that may be treated beyond speculation!

 King smiled in response.
 He got the message and he understood the deep wisdom. `Karm Yoga` must be a path in the middle of the river.
 He thought why `Dev` - his son and worthy heir, was so popular with masses.
 He was big on knowledge, and communication, but more importantly, he was the "man of actions".
 Always busy in his own act - a `Karm Yogi`.
 He would always do what the situation demanded of him.
 May be `Karm Yoga` is something he naturally enacted.
-King saw new possibilities taking shape as the next generation of `Dev` and `Krishna` take the reins.
-He felt satisfied, and the same time he thought `Dev` and `Krishna` must meet.
+King saw new possibilities taking shape as the next generation of `Dev` and `Dwaipayana` take the reins.
+He felt satisfied, and the same time he thought `Dev` and `Dwaipayana` must meet.
 They were the keys to the new realm -  a reality driven by `Karm Yogies`.

 Before I leave, I have one more question `Maharishi` - What are your views on `Bhakti Yoga`.

 `Maharishi` knew this question was coming.
 He was glad he didn't had to compare `Karm Yoga` with `Bhakti Yoga`.
 He said - `Rajan` (addressing a king with love and affection), `Bhakti Yoga` is still in its infancy.
 The trend that is out there — to sit and chant `mantras` all day long, would soon change.
 The true emergence of `Bhakti Yoga` would be to take the example of a `Karm Yogi` and act righteously (as needed by the physical reality without the influence of desires) — by emulating them in one's own life.
 The (to be written) scripture that I was alluding to, is not a story of a `Karm Yogi` alone, it is that of a `Bhakti Yogi` too.

 With that, king finally made his way, along with three of the `Ashram's` best combat trained `Yogies` , and little `Dwaipayana` who were quietly listening to the conversation at the doorsteps of `Ashrama`.

 He was already late for his next meeting...

 ### Research and Notes ..